 The best way to master the art of delivering hospitality is to experience it firsthand.
 Guests form opinions within seconds — seconds waiting to be acknowledged, to be sat, to place a drink order, to get and pay the check.
-Eye contact and a warm smile go a long way in helping guests form a positive impression.
+If they’re ordering by phone or picking up curbside, the same theory applies.
+A friendly voice, eye contact, and a warm smile (even through a mask) go a long way in helping guests form a positive impression.
 These simple behaviors also minimize dead time and underscore your restaurant’s hospitality focus.
 Typically, employees today don’t have a hospitality skill set when they arrive.
 They’ve grown up watching TV personalities and athletes talking smack, being rude, using slang and dressing differently.
 It’s up to managers to teach the right way of doing things.

 - “Cool,” “awesome,” “kickin,” “wicked,” “sic”